DevAkshay/PXS2019-AkshayKumar/README.md

 You can direcly run the app by clicking on the Run in android studio either in Emulator or usb debugging enabled android device

+## Testing

+Select the Employee, Month and Year from the drop down and click on View Attendance Report button, you will the get the report of that employee for that month